RSaravanaPrasad/MicroServices/README.md

 Message logged in Consumer console

+* **Logger Configuration**

-Log4J as dependency added to pom.xml
+    * Log4J as dependency added to pom.xml

-Log file path configured in application.properties for both Producer and Consumer.
+    * Log file path configured in application.properties for both Producer and Consumer.

-Logger level configured in application.properties.
+    * Logger level configured in application.properties.

 Log file named kafka-pub.log will created in folder as configured in application.properties

 Log file named kafka-sub.log will created in folder as configured in application.properties

+* **Actuator Configuration**

+    * Actuator context configured as manage in application.properties

+* **Application Context Configuration**

+  * Application context configured as micro in application.properties

+* **Actuator links**

-    Use http://localhost:8080/micro/manage/health for health from actuator
+  * Use http://localhost:8080/micro/manage/health for health from actuator

-    Use http://localhost:8080/micro/manage/metrics for metrics from actuator
+  * Use http://localhost:8080/micro/manage/metrics for metrics from actuator

-    Use http://localhost:8080/micro/manage/env for environment info from actuator
+  * Use http://localhost:8080/micro/manage/env for environment info from actuator

-    Use http://localhost:8080/micro/manage/beans for spring beans info from actuator
+  * Use http://localhost:8080/micro/manage/beans for spring beans info from actuator

-Application context and actuator context are configured in application.properties
   </body>
   </html>